julianocts98/analogical-clock/README.md

 ## How to use

+1. Clone the server and run it following the instructions at [Analogical Clock Server](https://github.com/julianocts98/analogical-clock-server) repository.
-Clone to your machine and simply open `index.html`.
+2. Clone this respository to your machine and simply open `index.html`.

 ## TODO